SyncGit12/VsWhittyArchive/README.md

 Its wings are too small to get its fat little body off the ground.

-The bee, of course, flies anyway
+The bee, of course, flies anywaye

 because bees don't care what humans think is impossible.